ksuarz/monary/doc/examples/index.rst

 This sections gives examples of accomplishing specific tasks with Monary.

-Unless otherwise noted, all examples assume that the MongoDB daemon is running on the default host and port.
+Unless otherwise noted, all examples assume that **mongod** is running on the default host and port.
 If MongoDB is already `downloaded and installed
 <http://www.mongodb.org/display/DOCS/Getting+Started>`_ on the system, it can be
 started by issuing the following in a shell::